sainclersilva/featurestore/README.md

 ![Request Restaurants](images/api-restaurants.png)

-### 11. AWS Architecture
+### 9. AWS Architecture

 - The architecture diagram is available in the diagram directory.
 - There are two diagrams that describe a potential architecture to support the project.
 - Below is a description of the resources that may be considered for the AWS Infrastructure:

-- 1. Amazon SageMaker Feature Store:
+- a.
+Amazon SageMaker Feature Store:
   For storage, retrieval, and versioning of features.

-- 2. Amazon S3:
+- b.
+Amazon S3:
   To store large volumes of historical data and files for batch training.

-- 3. Amazon Redshift:
+- c.
+Amazon Redshift:
   To enable complex SQL analyses of features.

-- 4. Amazon DynamoDB:
+- d.
+Amazon DynamoDB:
   A NoSQL database for real-time feature retrieval with low latency, ideal for model inference.

-- 5. AWS Glue:
+- e.
+AWS Glue:
   A serverless ETL service to prepare, clean, and transform data into features, with batch and streaming support.

-- 6. Amazon RDS:
+- f.
+Amazon RDS:
   Managed SQL databases for storing and querying relational features for models like consumers and restaurants.

-- 7. Amazon Kinesis:
+- g.
+Amazon Kinesis:
   For real-time data ingestion (streaming, logs, metrics, etc.).

-- 8. Amazon EMR:
+- h.
+Amazon EMR:
   For large-scale data processing with Spark, Hadoop, and distributed analysis tools.

-- 9. AWS Lambda:
+- i.
+AWS Lambda:
   To run serverless functions in response to events and to transform features before ingestion.

-- 10. AWS IAM and KMS (Security):
+- j.
+AWS IAM and KMS (Security):
   IAM to manage access, KMS for encryption resources.

 -----------------------------------------------------------------------